We’ve all seen ads like “We Pay Cash for Houses, We Buy Ugly Houses, We’ll Buy Your House for Cash, Sell Your Home Fast for Cash.”

 They are on TV, on billboards, online, come in the mail, and even on telephone poles and fences.
 They seem to offer a simple way to sell your home no matter its current condition.
-Some ads state that you won’t have to pay closing costs because they will, that you won’t have to pay a commission to a real estate agent, or that you can close very quickly because they are paying cash.
-Sounds too good to be true, doesn’t it?
+Some ads state that you won’t have to pay closing costs because they will.
+You won’t have to pay a commission to a real estate agent, or that you can close very quickly because they are paying cash.
+Sounds too good to be true.

 The businesses and people behind these ads are investors who are looking for properties to buy, fix them up, and sell them for a profit.
 They target homeowners that are in financial distress or need to sell their homes quickly.